A Biodynamic Manual – Practical Instructions for Farmers and Gardeners, 2nd Edition, by Pierre Masson, Floris Books, 2014

 All about tomatoes and potatoes, peppers and other relatives – Growing your own from seeds the corporates don’t own, The Diggers Club, 2011

-Companion Gardening in Australia – Working with Mother Nature, Judith Collins, Hachette Austalia, 2012
+Companion Gardening in Australia – Working with Mother Nature, by Judith Collins, Hachette Austalia, 2012

 - Probably our most used book – very useful information on which plants grow well with which other plants, and which plants dislike each other.
 Listed alphabetically by plant common name.